fabrylab/pyTFM/docs/addon_tutorial.rst

 Calculating Traction and Deformation Fields
 --------------------------------------------
 Once you have set all parameters you can start the calculation: Use the tick boxes in the upper right to select which part of the analysis you want to perform.
-For now, we are gonna select only "deformation" and "traction".
+For now, we are gonna select only "deformation" and "traction forces".
 Then use the "apply to" option to choose whether all frames should be analyzed or only the frame that you are currently viewing.
 Your window should now look like :numref:`main`.
 Finally press "start" in the upper left to begin the analysis.
 With the default parameters this takes about 5 minutes per frame. "calculation complete" is printed to the console